-This certificate program provides the graduate with entrylevel skills as a receptionist or office assistant performing general clerical tasks.
-Responsibilities may include operating basic office equipment, handling daily telephone calls, mail, and records management tasks.
-Current computer and technology skills are applied in all areas of Microsoft Office, desktop publishing, and use of the Internet.
+duate with entry-level skills as a receptionist or al tasks.
+Responsibilities may include operating phone calls, mail, and records management skills are applied in all areas of Microsoft Office, et.

-Business Administrative Systems program representatives assist students with job placement efforts throughout the program.
-The courses for this certificate may be applied to the Associate of Applied Science degree in the same area.
+m representatives assist students with job .
+The courses for this certificate may be applied e in the same area.